Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Acknowledgments

 \section{Acknowledgments}

+An earlier version of this work was included in the author's PhD thesis~\cite{Liu25}.
 The author expresses gratitude to François Le Gall for providing valuable suggestions to improve the presentation and engaging in insightful discussions.
 The author also thanks Qisheng Wang for proposing the use of the SWAP test in \Cref{thm:easy-regimes-for-QSZK}\ref{thmitem:QSZK-easy-regimes-NQP}.
-Moreover, the author thanks anonymous reviewers for enlightening comments on the polarization lemma, pointing out an error in \Cref{thm:easy-regimes-for-QSZK}\ref{thmitem:QSZK-easy-regimes-NQP} in an earlier version, and useful suggestions for improving the presentation.
+Moreover, the author thanks anonymous reviewers for enlightening comments on the polarization lemma, pointing out an error in \Cref{thm:easy-regimes-for-QSZK}\ref{thmitem:QSZK-easy-regimes-NQP} in an earlier version, mentioning previous uses of the quantum Jensen-Shannon divergence in quantum communication complexity, and useful suggestions for improving the presentation.
 The author was supported by JSPS KAKENHI Grants No.~JP20H04139, as well as JST, the establishment of University fellowships towards the creation of science technology innovation, Grant No.~JPMJFS2125.
 Circuit diagrams were drawn by the Quantikz package~\cite{Kay18}.